eBooks

 A well-crafted synopsis can make the difference between a manuscript being noticed or overlooked.

 • During Book Submissions: When authors submit their manuscripts to publishers or literary agents, a synopsis is typically required as part of the submission package.
-This document allows agents and publishers to quickly understand the plot, themes, character arcs, and the narrative’s overall trajectory.
-A compelling synopsis can pique the interest of a publishing professional, convincing them that the manuscript is worth a closer examination.
-Essentially, it acts as a sales pitch, highlighting what makes the story unique and why it would appeal to readers.
+This document allows agents and publishers to quickly understand the plot, themes, character arcs, and the narrative's overall trajectory.
+A clear synopsis helps a publishing professional decide whether the manuscript's full structure merits a closer look.
+It supports the submission, but it should report the story accurately rather than read like exaggerated sales copy.

 • In Marketing: Once a book is accepted for publication, the synopsis can also be a valuable tool in creating marketing materials, such as the book's description on the back cover or an online retailer's product page.
 While the marketing copy may be more promotional and less detailed than the original synopsis, the essence of the synopsis informs how the book is positioned and promoted to potential readers.
 It helps define the target audience and can guide the creation of press releases, catalog descriptions, and promotional content across media platforms.

-The synopsis also aids in cataloging and metadata management, providing essential information that helps categorize the book within the correct genre and themes for bookstores and libraries.
+The synopsis also aids in cataloging and metadata management, providing necessary information that helps categorize the book within the correct genre and themes for bookstores and libraries.

 This categorization is vital for ensuring the book reaches its intended audience and is discoverable by readers interested in similar subjects.